cgarren/beat-bracket/README.md

 - Play from the beginning of songs (scrubber too maybe?)
 - USE REFS INSTEAD OF REDRAWING EVERY TIME ONE THING CHANGES
 - Make the bracket options more attractive/streamlined
+- Use update function instead of put on the backend to eliminater unnecessary writes
 ### Low
 - Animation with one song knocking out or killing another song
 - Option to include/exclude remixes (would have to be word detection or regex based, beta first)